lluttrell/gradebook/README.md

-# Gradebook
+# Gradebook CTF

-Gradebook is my final project for a course in computer security.
-It is designed to look and feel like a very simple command-line tool for submitting and viewing university grades.
+`gradebook` is my final project for a course in computer security.
+It is designed to look and feel like a simple "unix-style" command-line tool for submitting and viewing university grades.
 The program is written to be exploited, not to be used for any actual purpose.

 ## Installation